Airducky/AlmostIntelligent/README.md

 but we'll see how long that lasts.

 Listing of files:
-* ffnn.hs First implementation of backpropagation.
-Depends on hmatrix.
+* FFNN.hs First implementation of backpropagation.
+Depends on hmatrix, mwc-random, statistics.
+* XorGen.hs Generates 3D XOR datasets for sanity testing.
+Depends on mwc-random, cassava.

 ### To Do's
 __ffnn.hs__